BitCurator/bitcurator-access-webtools/README.md

 Find out more at <http://access.bitcurator.net/>

-See bca-webtools in action at <http://www.youtube.com/watch?v=BwiWFqxYzQ8>
+See a previous version of bca-webtools (DIMAC) in action at <http://www.youtube.com/watch?v=BwiWFqxYzQ8>

 # Getting started
 To check out the bca-webtools code repo, run: